Area51 Project - Mike's 2006 Powertek REV:

 I taped off the areas I did not want coated and applied the product in one generous coat.
 I did not paint the top of the rear heat exchanger in part to aid performance of the cooler, and because this area is covered with a plastic panel.
 With the bumper and plastics reinstalled the sled looks fantastic!

 When I bought the rear shocks from Mark Murray I picked up a set of front ones as well.
 He had a bunch of brand new Ryde FX 9200 series rebuildable shocks in stock for a great price.
 The old shocks were easy to remove, just one bolt top & bottom and they were out.
 To swap springs we mounted the shock in a bench vice, turned the tensioners as low as they would go, then Maffer pulled down on the spring while I removed the keeper plates.
-The springs were easily installed on the new shocks as there is a lot more adjustment.
-They fit in place perfectly, we made a rough estimate to the spring adjustment making sure each side was adjusted equally.
+The springs were easily installed on the new shocks as there is a infinite adjustment.
+They fit in place perfectly, we made a rough estimate to the tension adjustment making sure each side was adjusted equally.
+I bought a pair of brand new black/yellow marble Pilot 5.7 skis identical to the existing worn out skis on the sled already.
+I installed four carbides I had in stock from my last sled (they only had a couple hundred kilometres on them) but I replaced the rusty nuts with stainless lock nuts & washers.

 Next I swapped out the stock x-package bar pad for one from a 2009 REV-XP Summit (thanks Steve Long).
 This piece is a bar pad and riser cover all in one, and looks much cleaner as it covers all of the wires on the riser block.
 I let the brake line and throttle cable hang free outside the cover so they wouldn't bind during sharp turns.